 Beware of Utility Scams Requesting Payment

-The following links provide customers with information and tips to avoid being a target of a utility related scam:
+The following links provide customers with information and tips to avoid being a target of a utility-related scam:

 Iowa utility companies are required to provide advance notice to customers in the event of potential service disconnection.
-Customers who are concerned about a potential scam should first contact their utility company at the telephone number located on their utility bill, or contact the customer service number on their utility's website to confirm if any claim for payment is legitimate, and to confirm a utility service appointment and verify the identity of the person claiming to be from the utility company.
+Customers who are concerned about a potential scam should first contact their utility company at the telephone number located on their utility bill, or contact the customer service number on their utility's website to confirm whether any claim for payment is legitimate, and to confirm a utility service appointment and verify the identity of the person claiming to be from the utility company.
 If the customer feels that the claim is fraudulent, or feels threatened by aggressive or high-pressure tactics for payment, the customer should immediately end the contact and call local police.

 For more information on utility-related scams, visit the websites of the following utility companies: